Plant Search Tool

 Hardiness Zone: 2

-This 1986 Gold Medal winner produces vigorously early in the season with semi-double coral-peach blooms, which make terrific cut flowers; flowers are elegant and wonderful in groupings
+This 1986 Gold Medal winner vigorously produces semi-double coral-peach blooms early in the season, which make terrific cut flowers; flowers are elegant and wonderful in groupings

 Coral Charm Peony features bold lightly-scented coral-pink cup-shaped flowers with yellow centers at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
 Its compound leaves remain green in color throughout the season.
 The fruit is not ornamentally significant.